The Market Place and Bank Hall

 King Street itself, irregular in width, marks the westward extent of the medieval town: the next road, Golborne Street, is ruler-straight and obviously modern.
 Larger, more substantial buildings run along Sankey Street towards it; behind them a mix of different-sized shapes with remnants of gardens in the centre, indicate that this was once, perhaps, a single line of buildings.
 Golborne Street Brewery and King Street Pin Manufactory represent some of the town’s earliest industries.
 In 1807 Warrington was ‘noted for excellence of its malt’ and an 1825 directory told visitors ‘brewers still produce fine warrington ale from malt for which this place has long been celebrated’.
 The Lower Angel, on Buttermarket Street, is, as far as I know, the only town centre pub to keep up this tradition.

 Golborne Street, Legh Street and another road, as yet un-named, lead off Sankey Street in succession to the west, with shorter roads, one above the other, connecting the first two.
-On the west side of Legh Street a large rectangle of land has been cleared amongst the gardens that run behind it, and what look like five house sites laid out.
+On the west side of Legh Street a large rectangle of ground has been cleared amongst the gardens that run behind it, and what look like five house sites laid out.
 Development follows the previous pattern: between Sankey Street and the first of the shorter roads, a mix of small and large irregular shapes behind a substantial house with front garden; above Regent Street: a block of modern terraces with an alley running behind the houses; more terraces laid out amongst the gardens and the Independent Salem Chapel.

 Further west along Sankey Street, around Legh Street, gentlemen’s residences in varying sizes, with gardens behind running up into orchards and other gardens, culminate in the lodge guarding the corner east entrance to the extensive walled grounds of the eighteenth-century Bank Hall.
 Grade 1 listed and acclaimed by Pevsner as ‘the finest house of its date in South Lancashire’ this magnificent country house is the last known building of James Gibbs, protege of Sir Christopher Wren, the architect of St Paul’s Cathedral.
 Built as the seat of the wealthy Patten family in 1750, the year after Gibbs completed the Radcliffe Camera for Oxford University, it is still in their possession at the time of the Town Plan and is shown facing the fields next to Springfield House.
 But the goods yard for the railway already nudges the west corner of the grounds and the industrial area at Bank Quay is growing; within the next twenty five years it will be bought by the new corporation, on the look out for a Town Hall more in keeping with their growing stature.